bigOconstant/inventory-bot/Readme.md

 Tired of not being able to get a 6800xt, this bot will defeat all other slow python selenium bots. compiles to a single executable for easy deployment.
 All html and images are compiled within.

-# How to use
+## How to use
-Add items to urls section in settings.json.
-Three items are given as an example.
+Add items in the Add Item Tab.
 Currently it just parses the page for a "add to cart" string.

 **item**: can be what ever name you want.
 It's just a name.

 **url**: is the url to check for the add to cart string.
 Tested with bestbuy and newegg

+## Settings page

 **delayseconds**: delay in seconds between checks.
 Longer delays could lessen chances of a ip ban.